alexklibisz/futil/README.md

 ### Asynchronous Semaphore (Advanced)

-A semaphore lets us acquire and release a fixed number of permits to limit access to some resource.
+A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) lets us acquire and release a fixed number of permits in order to limit access to some resource.
 An asynchronous semaphore lets us acquire and release asynchronously.

 Acquire and release permits: